KevinTheMix/CheatSheets/Rails.md

-# Introduction
+# Rails

 ## Installation

 Cygwin file path endline character fix (see https://github.com/sstephenson/execjs/issues/78).
 Coffee script 1.9.0 bug (see http://stackoverflow.com/questions/28241981/rails-4-execjsprogramerror-in-pageswelcome).

 ## Command-lines (run from application directory)

 ### Generators

     rails g[enerate]	# Displays all available generators for the application (depends on the Gems e.g. RSpec)

 ### Rake

 Utility to automate certain tasks (automation tool i.e. a Ruby Make e.g. running all DB migration scripts).

     rake -T		# Displays all tasks
     rake -T db	# Displays all DB-related tasks

 ## Debugging

     fail	# Debugging trick to raise an exception and stop the application at a certain point (e.g. in a Controller to look at request parameters)

 ## Augmented API % Ruby (e.g. from ActiveSupport Gem)

     10.day[s]			# Quantity of seconds in days (864000)
     10.month[s]			# Quantity of seconds in months 10.year[s]			# Quantity of seconds in years 864000.from_now	# The day in 10 days (ActiveSupport::TimeWithZone object)
     5.days.ago		# The day 5 days ago (ActiveSupport::TimeWithZone object)

 # Applications
 ## Creation & Configuration
 ### Create
     rails new {application}	# Generates the application structure, including a Gemfile, and runs 'bundle install' rails new {application} --skip-test-unit (aka -T)	# Doesn't embed Test::Unit in the application (in case we want to use another/no test gem)

 ### Gemfile
 In ~/Gemfile.